markusand/mapbox-composition/README.md

 console.log('Arrived at Berkeley');
 ```

-### useLayer(map, options)
+### useDataset(map, options)

-Load one (or many) layers to map.
-Options require `source` and `layers` attributes, being source any valid style specification [Source](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources) and being every layers object a valid style specification [Layer](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers).
+Load many layers to map.
+Options accept `source` and `layers` attributes, being source any valid style specification [Source](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources) and being every layers object a valid style specification [Layer](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers).
 Note layer options do not need a `source` attribute as will directly take the source name.

+Source load can be deferred for async loadings by using the `setSource` method returned by useDataset.

 Sources and layers are restored by default after map style changes.
 To disable this behaviour, set `persist` attribute to false on layer config object.